 I made peace with the decision to buy our (technically) first tree as a family.
 And I got a nice surprise!

 Of course, it was an adventure to actually find this tree.

 The nearest Walmart store only had several $200 trees left.
 And that is more than I will ever pay for a once-a-year decoration.

-That meant driving to the next store.
+That meant driving to the next store (in a different and distant town.)
 They had three of the cheap trees, but had them hidden far away from the more expensive trees and other Christmas displays.
 (Well played Walmart, well played.)

 I stood there trying to decide if my luck was really good enough to gamble on the discounted item.
 I usually avoid display items because people handle them roughly, ruin the components, or sit on them a million times a day.